 Step #5 Check the Temperature

 Finally, take a look at the temperature inside the freezer.
-You may need to use another thermostat to make sure your temperature control is working.
-Your temperature control should stay the same temperature as the thermostat you put in the freezer.
+You may need to use a secondary/external thermostat to verify proper temperatures.
+Your temperature control should stay the same temperature as the thermistor you put in the freezer.
 If not, you have found your problem.
-You need to replace the thermostat.
+You need to replace the thermistor.

 Stop a Leaky Freezer